ducoterra/howblog/10gig.md

 Hmm, same issue.
 It's detected as a PCI device but not showing up as a network interface.
 Well maybe I can enable unsupported hardware?
 Maybe I can compile the Windows 7 driver using FreeBSD's bizarre driver compiler that supports Windows XP drivers and turns them into FreeBSD drivers?
 Maybe I can return this stupid card to Microcenter?

-So I returned the card to Microcenter almost defeated.
+So I returned the stupid card to Microcenter almost defeated.
 But then, out of the corner of my eye I noticed something: an intel x520-DA2 SFP+ network card on sale for $130.
 There was only one available and it was a test product so they wouldn't be getting any more in.
 Should I risk it?
 I don't have any [SFP+ hardware](https://en.wikipedia.org/wiki/Small_form-factor_pluggable_transceiver) and it's notoriously expensive but come on, I have to get this to work!

 With the intel card in hand I left the store head held high.
 This will work.